vadakr/email-composer/README.md

 - isHtml: a bool value indicating if the body is HTML or plain text
 - attachments: a js array containing all full paths to the files you want to attach; can be null/empty
 - attachmentsData: a js array of fileName-fileData array pairs, e.g. [['filename1','base64data1'],['filename2','base64data2']]
+- dontUseContentProviderOnAndroid: an optional boolean to indicate whether the email content provider (Android only) should **NOT** be used

 ## Special thanks ##